pmem/pmdk/doc/libpmemobj.3.md

 Using **TX_PARAM_MUTEX** or **TX_PARAM_RWLOCK** means that at the beginning of a transaction specified lock will be acquired.
 In case of **TX_PARAM_RWLOCK** it's a write lock.
-It is guaranteed that **pmemobj_tx_begin**() will grab all locks prior to successful completion and they will be held by the current thread until the transaction is finished.
+It is guaranteed that **pmemobj_tx_begin**() will grab all locks prior to successful completion and they will be held by the current thread until the outer-most transaction is finished.
 Locks are taken in the order from left to right.
 To avoid deadlocks, user must take care of the proper order of locks.

 **TX_PARAM_CB** registers specified callback function to be executed at each transaction stage.
 For **TX_STAGE_WORK** it's executed before commit, for all other stages as a first operation after stage change.
 It will also be called after each transaction - in such case *stage* parameter will be set to **TX_STAGE_NONE**.